jecki/DHParser/documentation_src/manuals/ebnf.rst

     5:6: Error (1050): Capture-stack not empty after end of parsing: TagName 1 item

 The last two errors are merely consequential errors.
-And one can imagine that, had the mistake of misspelling the ending tag occurrced deeper in the XML hierarchy then a consequential error for every closing tag after the erroneous would have been reported, because the name of the opening tag corresponging to the misspelled closing tag has - because of the misspelling - never been removed from the stack.
+And one can imagine that, had the mistake of misspelling the ending tag occurred deeper in the XML hierarchy then a consequential error for every closing tag after the erroneous would have been reported, because the name of the opening tag corresponding to the misspelled closing tag has - because of the misspelling - never been removed from the stack.